-- Regular review of attendance data to identify early signs of EBSNA; - Frequent supportive and positive contact with families to explore progress and evolving context of EBSNA; - Assessment of 'push' and 'pull' factors that facilitate and hinder school attendance using a range of different assessment/pupil voice gathering techniques, appropriately differentiated where needed: - Formulation of barriers to attendance and development of an appropriate intervention plan and SMART targets to systematically increase attendance; - Intervention plan to reduce the uncomfortable emotions that may be posing as barriers to attending school, such as the use of a 'Subjective Units of Distress (SUDS) hierarchy and gradual exposure; - All school staff are notified of individual's with EBSNA, their intervention plan and how they should all support this.
+0 Regular review of attendance data to identify early signs of EBSNA;

+0 Frequent supportive and positive contact with

+- families to explore progress and evolving

+context of EBSNA;

+0 Assessment of 'push' and 'pull' factors that

+facilitate and hinder school attendance using a

+range of different assessment/pupil voice

+gathering techniques, appropriately

+differentiated where needed;

+0 Formulation of barriers to attendance and

+development of an appropriate intervention plan

+and SMART targets to systematically increase

+attendance;

+0 Intervention plan to reduce the uncomfortable

+emotions that may be posing as barriers to

+attending school, such as the use of a

+Subjective Units of Distress (SUDS) hierarchy

+and gradual exposure;

+0 All school staff are notified of individual's with

+EBSNA, their intervention plan and how they

+should all support this.

-- Emotional Regulation and Uncomfortable Feelings (e.g. anger, anxiety, etc.):
+- EI notic onal Regulation and Uncomfortable Feelings

-- Explicit psychoeducation on the 'fight, flight and freeze response' and how bodily reactions, behaviours, feelings and thoughts can arise and interact with each other in different contexts.
-This may be through a manualised emotional regulation intervention, such as the Zones of Regulation; - Use of a scaffolded approach to support CYP in communicating their emotional states, such as through the Zones of Regulation or Incredible 5-Point Scale; - Frequent opportunities to practice somatic quieting and calming techniques to be embedded through the school week;
+nger, anxiety, etc.):

+0 Explicit psychoeducation on the 'fight, flight and

+freeze response' and how bodily reactions,

+behaviours, feelings and thoughts can arise and

+interact with each other in different contexts.

+This may be through a manualised emotional

+regulation intervention, such as the Zones of

+Regulation;

+0 Use of a scaffolded approach to support CYP in

+communicating their emotional states, such as

+through the Zones of Regulation or Incredible 5-

+Point Scale;

+0 Frequent opportunities to practice somatic

+quieting and calming techniques to be

+embedded through the school week;

-- Reasonable adjustments to reduce anxiety provoking stimuli in the school environment (e.g. reducing sensory demands on those with hypersensitivities, etc.); - Opportunities for gradual exposure/transition towards an anxiety provoking stimulus that cannot be removed (e.g. a staggered transition into the secondary school environment, to assemblies, to exam conditions, etc.)
+0 Reasonable adjustments to reduce anxiety provoking stimuli in the school environment (e.g. reducing sensory demands on those with hypersensitivities, etc.); Opportunities for gradual exposure/transition towards an anxiety provoking stimulus that cannot be removed (e.g. a staggered transition into the secondary school environment, to assemblies, to exam conditions, etc.)